Croydon Health Services NHS Trust

-Croydon Health Services NHS Trust runs Croydon University Hospital.
-It also provides services at Purley War Memorial Hospital, in Purley, as well as multiple clinics in the local area.
-Croydon University Hospital is on the London Road in northern Croydon, and Purley War Memorial Hospital is located on the A235.
+Croydon Health Services NHS Trust is an NHS trust which runs Croydon University Hospital.
+It also provides services at Purley War Memorial Hospital in Purley, as well as multiple clinics in the local area.

 The Trust was formed in 2010 by a merger of Croydon Community Health Services and Mayday Healthcare NHS Trust.

 It opened a new child development centre for children with special educational needs and disabilities in January 2017.

 The trust announced plans to appoint a joint chief executive with Croydon Clinical commissioning group in May 2019, the first such appointment in England.
 The two organisations already share a chief nurse and a chief pharmacist.

 Services

 The Trust provides all levels of secondary care, including district general care to the Croydon area.
 The trust provides emergency medical and non-elective surgical care, not including major trauma care, at Croydon University Hospital.
 There are walk-in and book ahead GUM clinic services in the adjoining Croydon Sexual Health Centre, which serve a wide area due to the closing down of neighbouring sexual health services (such as the Courtyard Clinic, previously at St. George's Hospital in Tooting.